idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 ## External PETSc Solver

 Provides support for stand-alone native PETSc applications that are to be coupled with moose-based applications.
-Is used as a general example for coupling to an external application.
+It is also a general example for coupling to an external application.

 !---